just-Naki-here/Cplusplusrepositoryforw3schools/C++ REFERENCE/C++ REFERENCE/reference/allreferences.md

-all of the references are in the others
+# all of the references are in the others

+## Table of Contents